Track your own spending first, then split shared bills when friends, roommates, trips, or dinners enter the picture.

 Check this before the monthly rent meeting.
 It's easier to discuss shared expenses when everyone can see the numbers.

-Monthly spending (BDT)
+Monthly spending (USD)

 Still have questions?
 We've got you covered.